DevanshSrajput/DevanshSrajput/README.md

 How to Use
 The application is split into two pages, accessible from the sidebar navigation:

-Loan Predictor (Main Page):
+1. Loan Predictor (Main Page)
+This page contains the form to input applicant data and receive a prediction.

-Fill in the applicant's details in the form.
+Fill in the applicant's details.

 Click the "Predict Eligibility" button.

 The application will display the result ("Loan Approved" or "Loan Rejected") along with a confidence score.

-Analysis Dashboard:
+2. Analysis Dashboard

-Navigate to this page using the sidebar.
+Navigate to this page using the sidebar to view the complete model analysis.

+View EDA plots.

-Here you can view the EDA plots, performance metrics for both Logistic Regression and Random Forest, confusion matrices, and ROC curves.
+Compare performance metrics for Logistic Regression and Random Forest.

+See the confusion matrices and ROC curves.

+Implementation Screenshots
+Here are some screenshots showcasing the application's interface and features.

+1. Main Prediction Page

+2. Prediction Result - Approved

+3. Prediction Result - Rejected

+4. Analysis Dashboard - EDA and Model Performance

+5. Analysis Dashboard - Confusion Matrices and ROC Curves

 Machine Learning Workflow
 The modeling process follows these key steps: